-- Children must ride with an appropriate car seat that is has its own restraint straps. - Siblings are not permitted to attend field trips. - Volunteers must ride on the bus with children. - Parents/guardians may not sign in/out their child during the field trip while the class is away from the center.
+- Children must ride with an appropriate car seat that is self-restraining (has its own restraint straps). - Siblings are not permitted to attend field trips. - Volunteers must ride on the bus with children. - Parents/guardians may not sign in/out their child during the field trip while the class is away from the center.
 Children must be signed-out upon return to the school. - Snacks are provided.
-Please do not send any lunches or extra snacks. - Children must remain under the supervision of their teacher during field trips. - All necessary permission slips must be signed prior to the field trip date. - Remember to arrive on time to school on the day of the field trip.
+Please do not send any lunches or extra snacks. - Children must remain under the supervision of their teacher during field trips. - All necessary permission slips must be signed prior to the field trip date. - If for any reason your child is unable to attend the field trip, please contact the person in charge so other arrangements may be made. - Remember to arrive on time to school on the day of the field trip.
 Your child might not be able to attend the trip if you arrive late.